Chocobozzz/PeerTube/support/doc/tools.md

 ### create-import-video-file-job.js

-You can use this script to import a video file to replace an already uploaded file or to add a new resolution to a video.
+You can use this script to import a video file to replace an already uploaded file or to add a new webtorrent resolution to a video.
 PeerTube needs to be running.
+You can then create a transcoding job using `npm run create-transcoding-job` if you need to optimize your file or create an HLS version of it.

 ```bash
 $ # Basic installation